kiwifruitos8/Password-Genarator/README.md

 # Password-Genarator
-A bsic Password genarator Built using Python
+A basic Password genarator Built with Python